Junos OS Routing Processes

 Configures the application to handle all generated events.

-Manages the firewall configuration and enables accepting or rejecting packets that are transiting an interface on a router or switch.
+Manages the firewall configuration and enables accepting or rejecting packets that are transiting an interface on a device.

 General authentication process